 Browse all my favorite healthy salad dressings!

-raspberry vinaigrette in small bowl with salad in background and fresh raspberries
+Raspberry vinaigrette dressing in a bowl with salad in the background.

 Raspberry Vinaigrette